athack-ctf/chall2025-mft-101/README.md

-# Chall - Your Challenge Title
+# Chall - MFT 101

-> A brief description of the challenge
+> It is about the master file table (MFT )in windows NTFS file system.

 ## Type